openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

    -  Either operand is NaN;
    -  The dividend is infinity;
-   -  The divisor is zero;
+   -  The divisor is zero; or
    -  The dividend is infinity, and the divisor is zero.

--  If the result is not NaN, the sign of the result is the same as the sign of the dividend.
+-  If the result is not NaN, then the sign of the result is the same as the sign of the dividend.
 -  The result equals the dividend if:

-   -  The dividend is finite, and the divisor is infinity;
+   -  The dividend is finite, and the divisor is infinity; or
    -  If the dividend is zero, and the divisor is finite.

 .. index::